 Using LED Grow Light as Sun-Replacement

 There is some reality to its effectiveness.
 However, is it the appropriate solution?
 Well, not really!
-LED lights are not designed for plants, and extreme exposure to LED lights might damage plants more than benefit.
+LED lights are not designed for plants, and extreme exposure to LED lights might damage plants more than benefit them.

 Talking about lights, however, brings us to a subject of a similar category but specifically designed for plants only.
 Yes, we are talking about grow lights!